 I remember The OC being the most popular TV show on at the time – I wasn’t allowed to watch it so I used to tape it on on our VCR and in later years, watch it online.
 It remains one of my favourite shows to date.
 Inspired by The OC, Laguna Beach – The Real Orange County was then created, a pseudo-reality show, following the lives of several rich teenagers living in the area.
 Who knew how popular the format of that particular show would be today?

-Ashlee Simpson came on the scene in 2004, dubbed the edgier Simpson sister – she wasn’t edgy, but to a 13-year-old she certainly was – and Green Day released their notorious album American Idiot.
-I thought they were pretty cool for a band I didn’t realise had been around since 1986.
+Ashlee Simpson came on the scene in 2004, dubbed the edgier Simpson sister – she wasn’t edgy, but to a 13-year-old she certainly was – and Green Day were the hottest new band.
+Well, so I thought anyway, I didn’t realise they had been making music since 1986.

 Some albums I had spinning at the time, or wished to have spinning, as I hadn’t discovered the art of downloading music yet (also known as Limewire).

 I also spent a good portion of the year munching on fundraiser chocolates from my high school and genuinely feeling quite isolated from my peers; I suppose I went through your standard teenage existential crisis in 2004.
-Luckily however, 2004 was also the year I made a solid foundation of friendship with my best friend to this day, bought my first pair of heels (well..kitten) wore pink ugg boots to the shopping centre before it was not ok to do so and went to my first concert.
+Luckily, however, 2004 was also the year I made a solid foundation of friendship with my best friend to this day, bought my first pair of heels (well..kitten) and went to my first concert.
 With my mum.
 And yes, it was Hilary Duff.

 MY TOP 5 FILMS OF 2004